pycrest/PyCrest/docs/index.rst

 .. highlight:: none

-By default resources are cached in-memory, you can change this behaviour by passing the `cache_dir` keyword argument to the EVE class.
-If you do so, the responses will be cached in the filesystem, allowing the cache to persist across multiple instances of the application.
+By default resources are cached in-memory, you can change this behaviour by passing the `cache` keyword argument to the EVE class, with an instance of an object that implements APICache.
+There are several caches available in the pycrest.cache module.

+pycrest.cache.DictCache is the default cache and caches requests in memory.
+Any cached objects will be lost when the process terminates. pycrest.cache.FileCache caches requests on disc.
+It has one keyword argument named 'path' which configures a directory where file objects will be stored. pycrest.cache.MemcachedCache connects to a memcached server and stores objects in memory.
+This is very fast and has the advantage over DictCache that the cached objects can be shared across multiple processes.
+It has one keyword argument named 'server_list' which is a list of memached servers to use (for example ['127.0.0.1:11211']).
+This cache requires python-memcached to be installed. pycrest.cache.DummyCache doesn't cache anything.

+.. highlight:: python

+>>> import pycrest
+>>> from pycrest.cache import FileCache
+>>> file_cache = FileCache(path='/tmp/pycrest_cache')
+>>> eve = pycrest.EVE(cache=file_cache)

+.. highlight:: none

 Authorized Connections
 ======================